accessibility-luxembourg/accessibilite.public.lu/content/en/raam1.1/referentiel-technique.md

 - WCAG 2.1: N/A
 - EN 301 549 V3.2.1 (2021-03): *11.8.1 Content technology, 11.8.3 Preservation of accessibility information in transformations*.

-#### [Criterion 13.4](#crit-13-4) [AA] For each accessibility error identified by an automatic or semi-automatic accessibility test, does the editing tool provide suggestions for repair? {id="crit-13-4"}
+#### [Criterion 13.4](#crit-13-4) [AA] For each accessibility error identified by an automatic or semi-automatic accessibility test, does the [editing tool](glossaire.md#editing-tool) provide suggestions for repair? {id="crit-13-4"}

 ##### Evaluation methodology {class="disclosure methodo"}

 ###### iOS and Android

 1. Identify the presence of automatic or semi-automatic test functions in the tool.
-2. Modify the values or content in the editing zones to create accessibility errors in the content generated (web and non-web).
+1. Generate web and non-web content with accessibility errors, using the editing tool.
 3. Activate the test functions.
 4. Check that the tool
-	- automatically repairs the error;
+	- automatically repairs the error (automatic test);
-	- or provides the author with repair suggestions.
+	- or provides the author with repair suggestions (semi-automatic test).
 5. In the case of a semi-automatic test, check that the tool
 	- provides decision support and repair suggestions;
 	- or provides the author with explanations enabling him to carry out the repair.